Can mindfulness meditation help migraine pain? Long-term migraineur Sarah Rathsack shares her findings.

 Be gentle with yourself if you get distracted, and don’t get discouraged if it doesn’t seem to click right away.

 So, does mindfulness meditation for migraine really work?
-Well, meditation is like any therapy—we all react differently and benefit in different ways.
-Mindfulness is an evolving solution to so many ailments.
-Still, the only way you will see any benefit (or lack thereof, for that matter!) is through time and practice.
+Well, meditation is like any therapy – we all react differently and benefit in different ways.

 The information presented is solely for educational purposes, not as specific advice for the evaluation, management, or treatment of any condition.